 Rnd 2.
 Note: In this Row work all DC under 2 loops of the Chain.

-Ch 1, [Ch 19, DC in 7th Ch from the hook, *Ch 2, skip 2 Chs, DC in next Ch* – repeat 3 times, Ch 3, SC in same place, SC in each of next 3 Sts of previous Rnd] – repeat 6 times, but last time, in the end, make SC in each of next 2 Sts and join with Sl St into last St. You should have 6 Petals.
+Ch 1, [Ch 19, DC in 7th Ch from the hook, *Ch 2, skip 2 Chs, DC in next Ch* – 3 times, Ch 3, SC in same place, SC in each of next 3 Sts of previous Rnd] – 6 times, but last time, in the end, make SC in each of next 2 Sts and join with Sl St into last St. You should have 6 Petals.

 Rnd 4.
-First Petal – Ch 1, SC in each of next 3 Sts, Picot, ***SC in each of next 4 Sts, Picot*** – repeat 2 times, SC in each of next 5 Sts, Picot, SC in same St, repeat from *** to *** 3 times, SC in last 3 Sts, skip St between Petals, skip first St of the next Petal.
+First Petal – Ch 1, SC in each of next 3 Sts, Picot, *SC in each of next 4 Sts, Picot* – 2 times, SC in each of next 5 Sts, Picot, SC in same St, repeat from * to * 3 times, SC in last 3 Sts, skip St between Petals, skip first St of the next Petal.

-Second Petal – {{SC in each of next 3 Sts, Ch 1, Sl St into last Picot of previous Petal, Ch 1, Sl St into the top of last SC, ***SC in each of next 4 Sts, Picot*** – repeat 2 times, SC in each of next 5 Sts, Picot, SC in same St, repeat from *** to *** 3 times, SC in each of next 3 Sts, skip St between Petals, skip first St of the next Petal}}.
+Second Petal – {SC in each of next 3 Sts, Ch 1, Sl St into last Picot of previous Petal, Ch 1, Sl St into the top of last SC, *SC in each of next 4 Sts, Picot* – 2 times, SC in each of next 5 Sts, Picot, SC in same St, repeat from * to * 3 times, SC in each of next 3 Sts, skip St between Petals, skip first St of the next Petal}.

-Third – Fifth Petals – repeat from {{ to }}.
+Third – Fifth Petals – repeat from { to }.

-Sixth Petal – SC in each of next 3 Sts, Ch 1, Sl St into last Picot of previous Petal, Ch 1, Sl St into the top of last SC, ***SC in each of next 4 Sts, Picot*** – repeat 2 times, SC in each of next 5 Sts, Picot, SC in same St, repeat from *** to *** 2 times, SC in each of next 4 Sts, Ch 1, Sl St into first Picot of first Petal, Ch 1, Sl St into the top of last SC, SC in each of next 3 Sts, skip St between Petals, Sl St into first St of this Rnd.
+Sixth Petal – SC in each of next 3 Sts, Ch 1, Sl St into last Picot of previous Petal, Ch 1, Sl St into the top of last SC, *SC in each of next 4 Sts, Picot* – 2 times, SC in each of next 5 Sts, Picot, SC in same St, repeat from * to * 2 times, SC in each of next 4 Sts, Ch 1, Sl St into first Picot of first Petal, Ch 1, Sl St into the top of last SC, SC in each of next 3 Sts, skip St between Petals, Sl St into first St of this Rnd.
+Fasten off.

 I hope you like this Irish crochet flower and find a lot of ways how to use it!